Lighting Questions & Contact

 - Jeff Davis

 Within these counties are numerous municipalites which each have their own versions of outdoor lighting ordinances, such as Alpine, Marfa, Presidio, Valentine, and other cities.
 Unincorportated communities such as Fort Davis, Terlingua, Marathon, and others are subject to the county level ordinances.
-Copies of some of these ordinances can be found at the bottom of the Additional Resources page.
+Copies of some of these ordinances can be found on the Additional Resources page.

-Ordinances almost always include a grandfathering clause, which states that fixtures installed before a certain date (usually the date the ordinance was enacted) are not subject to the ordinance, or only will be subject to the ordinance after a certain time period.
-Replacements for those light fixtures must be compliant with the ordinance.
+Lighting ordinances almost always include a grandfathering clause, which states that fixtures installed before a certain date (usually the date the ordinance was enacted) are not subject to the ordinance, or only will be subject to the ordinance after a certain time period after being enacted.
+In most cases, that time period is 5 years.
+For Jeff Davis, Presidio, and Brewster Counties, and all municipalties within, all lights will need to be in compliance by 2026 when the grandfathering clauses expire.
+All new or replacement light fixtures installed must be compliant with the ordinance now.

 While enforcement measures vary, in most cases violations are punishable by a fine determined by the municipality or county.
 Cases of violations are usually addressed as a result of a complaint to the county or code enforcement; police generally do not patrol streets to look for violations.
 In general, the role of these ordinances is to raise awareness of lighting practices and create recommendations for best practice rather than punish violators.
 Violators are notified by the county or municipality and given time to address the problem before any enforcement action is taken or fine issued.